-111 Epsey and Epsey (2004) Turning on the Lights: A Meta-Analysis of Residential Electricity Demand electricity we have used -0.35, based on the short run elasticity identified by the metaanalysis by Espey and Espey.
+126 Epsey and Epsey (2004) Turning on the Lights: A Meta-Analysis of Residential Electricity Demand Elasticities.

-- 5.90 These short run elasticities are used to describe the direct consumer response to a price change.
-These do not include longer term factors such as changes in consumers' investment decisions (possibly from the purchasing of additional electrical consumer goods due to cheaper costs of running them).
-Over the longer term, we might therefore expect a higher price elasticity of demand. - 5.91 We note that these elasticities are for the average customer.
+- 5.90 One response to our draft impact assessment accompanying the statutory consultation questioned whether short run elasticities were appropriate when assessing the impacts of the default tariff cap.
+The short run elasticities applied account for the direct consumer response to a price change.
+They do not include longer term factors such as changes in consumers' investment decisions (possibly from the purchasing of additional electrical consumer goods due to cheaper costs of running them). - 5.91 However, we consider that short run elasticities better reflect the potential response from consumers that might be observed over the period the default tariff cap is in place.
+For instance, we would not expect that consumers would alter their investment decisions based only on their knowledge of the temporary default tariff cap.
+Therefore, in our final impact assessment we continue to use short run elasticities in our analysis. - 5.92 Over the longer term we might expect a higher price elasticity of demand.
+However, due to the time limited nature of the default tariff cap, we consider that longer run factors (such as consumer goods investments) that would increase the level of elasticity are less likely to occur. - 5.93 We note that these elasticities are for the average customer.
 In practice, individual customers and customer groups will have a range of elasticities driven by their own personal circumstances.
-For instance, we have seen evidence that vulnerable customers are likely to spend a greater proportion of their disposable income on energy112, and that in some cases they may ration their energy usage due to financial constraints.
+For instance, vulnerable customers are likely to spend a greater proportion of their disposable income on energy, 127 and that in some cases they may ration their energy usage due to financial constraints.